top of page

 Experiential Fellowship

-The Global Health Experiential Fellowship (GHEF) is an eight-and-a-half-week hybrid experience for current or recently graduated undergraduate, graduate, and medical students.
+The Global Health Experiential Fellowship (GHEF) is a five-week in-person experience for current or recently graduated undergraduate, graduate, and medical students, with opportunity to participate in additional virtual activities prior to and following your time in Uganda.
+Fellows will present their preliminary research findings at the annual Global Health Equity Symposium upon return in the Fall.
 Fellows will be mentored by global health practitioners, including Yale Medical School researchers and ETH directors Dr. Robert Rosenheck and Dr. Yang Jae Lee, and work alongside Ugandan undergraduate and masters level students on a high-impact research project in a key topic related to global health.
 Fellows have the chance to continue their work after the summer and publish a peer-reviewed publication on their research in a key topic related to global health.

 The goals of the fellowship are to promote intercultural understanding and provide exposure to collaborative and equitable global health practice, implementation science, and research.